davidwhogg/DataAnalysisRecipes/README.md

 (Contributions have come from all of the following.)

-* David W. Hogg, New York University, <http://cosmo.nyu.edu/hogg/>
+* David W. Hogg, New York University
 * Jo Bovy, Institute for Advanced Study
 * Dustin Lang, Princeton University